reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 This first premise must be accepted for essentially any private corportation to feasibly operate.
 All employers discriminate between applicants on the basis of skill, knowledge, traits, etc. Universities also discriminate on the basis of academic achievement, intelligence, extra-curricular activities, athletic ability, etc. We need to be given strong reasons before we outlaw a particular form of discrimination, but we do not need strong reasons before we legally permit a particular form of discrimination.
 Again, I doubt that most people oppose this first premise, so I will not spend more time defending it.

 The controversy, then, concerns the truth of premise 2, i.e. whether we have been provided with sufficiently strong reason to restrict private universities' freedom to discriminate prospective students based on race.
-I will do so by considering a variety of reasons that I've seen which attempt to justify restricting a private university's freedom to practice affirmative action.
+I will do so by considering a variety of the strongest reasons (that I've seen) which attempt to justify restricting a private university's freedom to practice affirmative action.
 In the end, I will argue that all such reasons fail.
 None of these reasons meet the "burden of proof" required to justify restricting a private universtiy's freedom to practice affirmative action.
-If I'm correct, this means premise 2 of my _ Thus, I will argue, we ought to grant private universities the freedom to discriminate prospective students based on race due to the *Freedom Argument*.
+If I'm correct, this means premise 2 of my _Freedom Argument_ is true.
+This means that the conclusion of my argument follows: we ought to grant private universities the freedom to discriminate prospective students based on race (i.e. practice affirmative action).

 ### Bad reasons